Peakboard/peakboard-templates.github.io/_templates/Trade-Show-Lead-Capture/en.md

 ---

 # Possible data sources
 This template uses a <a href="https://www.peakboard.com/en/product/peakboard-hub" class="inline">Peakboard Hub List</a> as the data source for captured leads, as well as Peakboard Hub Files to store images of business cards.
-To use this template with your own Peakboard Hub, you can <a href="Leads.csv" class="inline" download>download the table structure of these lists here</a>.
+To use this template with your own Peakboard Hub, you can download the table structure of this list <a href="Leads.csv" class="inline" download>here</a>.
 Import them into your Peakboard Hub and then adjust the data source in the template accordingly.

-# Lead Backend
+# Lead backend
 By clicking on the Peakboard logo in the upper right corner, the lead backend can be opened.
 Here, captured leads can be viewed, edited, exported, or deleted.
 ![image_live](Trade-Show-Lead-Capture-Backend.png)